MicrosoftDocs/defender-docs/articles/defender-for-cloud/add-data-power-bi.md

 1. Select **Load**.

 With Azure Resource Graph, you have the flexibility to retrieve and analyze any data available within your Defender for Cloud environment, ensuring comprehensive and tailored insights.
-Once you have added your data to Power BI, you can create visualizations and dashboards to monitor and manage your security posture effectively.
+Once your data is added to Power BI, you can create visualizations and dashboards to monitor and manage your security posture effectively.

 ## Next step